sahilrajput03/devopswithkubernetes/README.md

 kc get deploy
 # To get both pods and deploy, use:
 kc get po,deploy

+# To get output in json or yaml, you can do like
+kc get po,deploy,svc -o yaml
+kc get po,deploy,svc -o json

 # po is alias for pods